rakeshbangla41/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 ![b6ans](https://github.com/rakeshbangla41/8_Week_SQL_Challenge/assets/132288134/13c5fb87-4c83-48fd-b632-74df30b5a089)

 * Runner 1's average speed ranges from 37.5 KM/hr to 60 KM/hr
 * Runner 2's average speed ranges from 35.1 KM/hr to 93.6 KM/hr.
 The difference of speed between lowest and highest is almost 3 times.
-We can further investigate to know the eaxct reason how and why the 93.6 KM/hr order was delivered so fast
+We can further investigate to know the exact reason how and why the 93.6 KM/hr order was delivered so fast
 * Runner 3's average speed was 40 KM/hr

 **Q7.
 What is the successful delivery percentage for each runner?**